 Intermediaries are responsible for determining and verifying a candidate's eligibility to participate in the program.
-Below are the five criteria that every candidate must meet at the time of application in order to be considered eligible for the program.
+Below are the five criteria that every candidate must meet at the time of application to be considered eligible for the program.

-- ✓ Is the saver at least 18 years old?
-See page 8. - ✓ Is the saver a U.S. citizen, or legal alien, and a Virginia resident?
-See page 8. - ✓ Does the saver have earned income?
-See page 9. - ✓ Is the household income within eligibility guidelines?
-See page 9. - ✓ Is the household's net worth less than \$10,000 at the end of the preceding calendar year?
-See page 12.
+- ✓ Is the saver at least 18 years old? - ✓ Is the saver a U.S. citizen, or legal alien, and a Virginia resident? - ✓ Does the saver have earned income? - ✓ Is the household income within eligibility guidelines? - \checkmark Is the household's net worth less than \$10,000 at the end of the preceding calendar year? - \checkmark Credit score at enrollment must be 580 or above to start the program. - ✓ Must meet with a housing counselor prior to enrolling to establish a savings plan which also will determine mortgage readiness.

-As the Intermediary, you are responsible for requesting and reviewing documentation from candidates and to determine their eligibility.
+As the intermediary, you are responsible for requesting and reviewing documentation from candidates and to determine their eligibility.
 The specific required documentation is listed on the following page.